-News may address people’s buying criteria indirectly (such as emphasising the quality of your offering), but that requires the user to make the cognitive leap.
+The news may address people’s buying criteria indirectly (such as emphasising the quality of your offering), but that requires the user to make the cognitive leap.
 It would be much better to address their criteria directly.

 News fails to live up to its potential

 Second, although new stories have the potential to provide useful supporting information, they rarely live up to that potential.
-Instead the news section of most websites seems to be where press releases go to die.
+Instead, the news section of most websites seems to be where press releases go to die.
 Content is typically dry, un-engaging and focused on how great the organisation is rather than the needs of the user.
 It is not enough for example to write a press release saying how your organisation has won an award.
-Instead you need to clearly explain how that benefits the user.
+Instead, you need to clearly explain how that benefits the user.

 Finally, because news stories are often useless, I have a suspicion (although I cannot prove it) that users are becoming blind to them in much the same way as they are to banners.
 I’m beginning to believe that users simply ignore news stories as an irrelevance without even reading them.